 This Posts may contain affiliate links.
 This means we earn a commission from sales made via product links in this post.
 For more information click here.

-Looking for something interesting to do with your children this spring I’ve collected 16 spring science experiments that will really wow your kids.
+Looking for something fun to do with your children this spring?
+Check out these 12 spring science activities that will really impress your kids.
 Get ready to have some serious fun!

 Note: If you are living in the southern hemisphere you’ll find some fall science experiments here.